TUW-GEO/pytesmo/docs/introduction.rst

-A relatively easy way to install everything but matplotlib-basemap and netCDF4 is to install `WinPython <https://winpython.github.io/>`_ and then download basemap, netCDF4 and, if you want to read the H14 product, the pygrib installer from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+A relatively easy way to install everything but matplotlib-basemap and netCDF4 is to install `WinPython <https://winpython.github.io/>`_ and then download basemap and netCDF4 from http://www.lfd.uci.edu/~gohlke/pythonlibs/.
 Add them to your winpython installation using the winpython Control Panel.

 Just make sure that you download both for the same architecture (32/64 bit) and